-- Must be an approved Budget Period 5 (BP5) KDHE Preparedness Program Webinar.
-Attendance of the Live presented webinar is preferred but viewing and completing a recorded session will suffice. - KDHE Preparedness Program Compliance will review the KS-TRAIN rosters for attendance completion verification.

-• All activities to meet the specified goals are to be reported within the quarter attended/watched and/or completed no later than June 30, 2024.
+- Must be an approved Budget Period 1 (BP1) KDHE Preparedness Program Webinar.
+Attendance of the Live presented webinar is preferred but viewing and completing a recorded session will suffice.
+The Preparedness webinars can be found on KS-TRAIN under Training Plan #7491. - KDHE Preparedness Program Compliance will review the KS-TRAIN rosters for attendance completion verification. - All activities to meet the specified goals are to be reported within the quarter attended/watched and/or completed no later than June 30, 2025.